rdegges/rdegges-blog/articles/2010/a-technical-introduction-to-the-asterisk-gate.md

 Running AGI scripts, as explained in the previous section is a simple task.
 Sometimes, however, debugging AGI scripts can be difficult and time consuming.
-Often, it is difficult to test AGI programs as you cannot simply ‘print’ output to the screen as you normally would for debugging purposes.
+Often, it is difficult to test AGI programs as you cannot simply 'print' output to the screen as you normally would for debugging purposes.
 This section briefly covers using the Asterisk command line to watch and debug AGI applications live.